-After getting a handle on the schedule during the Acclimation Phase, and deciding you’re committed to 30 weeks of dedicated Ironman training, it’s time to explore the next phase of your 1 year Ironman training plan, the Baseline Phase.
+After getting a handle on the schedule during the Acclimation Phase, and deciding you’re committed to 30 weeks of triathlon training for a full distance race like an Ironman® triathlon, it’s time to explore the next phase of your 1 year triathlon training plan, the Baseline Phase.

 This phase is designed to increase your baseline of fitness to that of the volume where you peaked in the Acclimation Phase.
 By the end of this phase, running 8 miles, biking 2-3 hours and swimming upwards of 2,500m/y will be routine.
 From there, during the Build & Peak phases, you can rest assured your body is ready to handle the increased volume, with a decreased chance of injury.